Free Consultation!

 Legal factors

-• There are reasonable objections from a neighbour
+• There are justified objections from a neighbour

 First, (un)neighbourly opposition needs to be truly justified.
 It can’t simply be that the neighbour doesn’t like the look of solar panels.
 It’s your property, and these installations usually come under “permitted development”, which means you don’t even need to seek permission.